charliecalvert/CloudNotes/Assignments/ExpressBasics.md

 Here are several notes that are worth considering before you start working with Node.

-**NOTE**: _Express is rarely used on its own.
-It is simply the foundation on which more complex applications are built.
-In most cases, other libraries such as jQuery, Angular or React will also be used._
+**NOTE**: _Express is often combined with other client side libraries.
+In many cases, other libraries such as jQuery, Angular or React will also be used._

 **NOTE**: _You can combine React and Express, but most React applications are created with a special tool call [Create Express App][cra-home].
 If your primary goal is to create a React based application, then consider using Create Express App as explained [here][elf-cra].
 Alternatively, look [here][elf-react] to learn how to craft a React app from scratch._

-**NOTE**: _The default Express template library used to be called Jade, but is now called Pug.
+**NOTE**: _The default Express template library used to be called Jade, but for legal reasons it is now called Pug.
 At this stage, at least, the two tools are essentially identical.
 If you find places where I reference Jade, you can simply mentally translate that to Pug, or vice-versa, depending on your needs._

 ## Goals

 - Create an express application
 - Change the title that appears in **index.pug** and on the main page of the application at run time
 - Load [jQuery][jquery-home] and a custom JavaScript page
-- Use jQuery to display a line of text in an HTML paragraph tag
+- Use raw JavaScript or jQuery to display a line of text in an HTML paragraph tag
 - Switch from using **node** to using **nodemon**
 - Set the port to 30025

 ## Get Started

 The [express-generator][express-gen] automatically generates a default express application.
-It is installed automatically by the following scripts, which are described in the [JsObjects README][elf-js-objects]:
+It is installed automatically by the following scripts from JsObjects, which are described in the [JsObjects README][elf-js-objects]:

 - [InstallNodePackages][inpack]
 - [UbuntuAndCloudNineSetup][ubuntu-setup]

+**NOTE**: _When reading this section, it is perhaps helpful to understand that Pristine Lubuntu comes with both **nodemon** and the **express generator** installed in **~/npm/bin**.
+I used the JsObjects scripts mentioned above to perform the install.
+Everything in JsObjects is open source.
+That repository has been available for at least a decade, and should remain available for the foreseeable future._

-However, if you find it is missing, or need to update it, this is the install command:
+If you find the **experss-generator** is missing, or want to update it without using JsObjects, you can run this command:

 ```bash
 npm install -g express-generator